Video game actors' union calls for strike against 'League of Legends'

-LOS ANGELES — (AP) — “League of Legends” is caught in the middle of a dispute between Hollywood’s actors union and an audio company — who provides voiceover services for the blockbuster online multiplayer game — over an unrelated title.
+LOS ANGELES — (AP) — "League of Legends" is caught in the middle of a dispute between Hollywood's actors union and an audio company that provides voiceover services for the blockbuster online multiplayer game.

 Formosa tried to "cancel" the unnamed video game, which was covered by the strike, shortly after the start of the work stoppage, SAG-AFTRA said.
 The union said when Formosa learned it could not cancel the game, the company "secretly transferred the game to a shell company and sent out casting notices for 'non-union' talent only."
 In response, the union's interactive negotiating committee voted unanimously to file an unfair labor practice charge against the company with the National Labor Relations Board and to call a strike against "League of Legends" as part of that charge.